-Note X3.3-More complex cycles may be programmed in conjunction with dark periods that allow high relative humidities and the formation of condensate at elevated chamber temperatures.
-Condensation may be produced on the face of the specimens by spraying the rear side of the specimens to cool them below the dew point.
+Note 2-More complex cycles may be programmed in conjunction with dark periods that allow high relative humidities and the formation of condensate at elevated chamber temperatures.
+Condensation may be produced on the face of the specimens by spraying the rear side of them to cool them below the dewpoint.

-Note X3.4-For special tests, a high operating temperature may be desirable, but this will increase the tendency for thermal degradation to adversely influence the test results.
+Note 3-For special tests, high operating temperatures may be desirable, but this will increase the tendency for thermal degradation to adversely influence the test results.

-${\sf Note}\ X3.5$ -Surface temperature of specimens is an essential test quantity.
+Note 4-Surface temperature of specimens is an essential test quantity.
 Generally, degradation processes accelerate with increasing temperature.
-The specimen temperature permissible for the accelerated test depends on the material to be tested and on the aging criterion under consideration.
+The specimen temperature recommended for the accelerated test depends on the material to be tested and on the aging criterion under consideration.

-Note X3.6-The relative humidity of the air as measured in the test chamber is not necessarily equivalent to the relative humidity of the air very close to the specimen surface.
+Note 5-The relative humidity of the air as measured in the test chamber is not necessarily equivalent to the relative humidity of the air very close to the specimen surface.
 This is because test specimens having varying colors and thicknesses may be expected to vary in temperature.